Tax Last Fact-Checked: 28 April 2026 · 5 min read

 Ireland's double taxation agreement with the United States allows Irish-domiciled funds to receive US dividends with only 15% withheld at source.
 This compares favourably with the 30% default rate that applies to entities in non-treaty jurisdictions.

-The S&P 500 currently yields approximately 1.3–1.5% per year in dividends.
-On a €100,000 portfolio, that's roughly €1,400/year in dividends.
-The difference between 15% and 30% withholding on that amount is €210/year — compounded over 20–30 years, this is meaningful.
+The S&P 500 currently yields approximately 1.2–1.4% per year in dividends (per S&P Dow Jones Indices data, April 2026).
+On a €100,000 portfolio that's roughly €1,300/year in dividend distributions inside the fund.
+The difference between 15% and 30% WHT on that amount is about €195/year — compounded over 20–30 years, the gap turns into the €22,500 figure shown later.

 CSPX vs SPPW — which S&P 500 ETF for Irish investors?